offbynull/offbynull.github.io/docs/data/learn/FreeCAD/input/input.md

 * (5) Boolean operations: These toolbar buttons transform multiple pieces of geometry.
 From left-to-right, ...

   * drop-down to either ...
-    * group together (compound) several pieces of geometry (not a boolean union, restrictions apply).
+    * group together (compound_FC) several pieces of geometry (not a boolean union, restrictions apply).
-    * break apart a compound back to its individual parts.
+    * break apart a compound_FC back to its individual parts.
-    * break out some geometry in a compound, using filters.
+    * break out some geometry in a compound_FC, using filters.
   * boolean operation between two 3D objects (e.g., union, intersection, difference).
   * boolean difference a 3D object from another.
   * boolean union two 3D objects.